daffainfo/ctf-writeup/CrewCTF 2023/Attaaaaack2/README.md

 We got `raw` image and we need to determine the total number of processes that were running

 ## How to Solve?
 To solve this, we need to find the list of process using `pslist` plugin.
-Here is the command that I used
+Here is the command I used

 ```
 vol.py -f /path/to/memdump.raw --profile=Win7SP1x86_23418 pslist